 Congratulations on the decision to list your house for sale.
 You’re ready to move on to bigger and better adventures.
-Choosing the right real estate agent to list your home is critical to your bottom line – financially, and with your peace of mind.
+Choosing the right real estate agent to sell your home is critical to your bottom line – financially, and with your peace of mind.
 Real estate agents will be directly involved with establishing the selling price of your home, which may ultimately be different from your asking price.
 You’ll be working closely with your realtor during the selling process, so it’s important that you have a good rapport.
 How do you know who the right agent is to sell your property?
 Here are some tips for finding the right real estate agent to sell your home.

 Ask your neighbors, friends, family members, and associates for their referrals.
 It’s always comforting to know others were satisfied with the service they received from a professional real estate agent.
 Research those referrals.